 I try to make this blog practical, full of great advice and inspiring ideas.
-Feel free to comment or join me on Twitter or Facebook if you have any questions about where I’ve been.
+Feel free to comment or join me on Twitter or Facebook if you have any questions about your own holiday planning.

 I’m also thrilled to have received the US Travel Association Travel Writers Award in 2009 and 2011 and an on the NZ Herald list of Top 50 Tweeters to follow.

-My passion now, apart from travel, is to assist travel operators with their social media and helping them to get the most out of their websites.
-I run various training courses and have spoken at conferences in New Orleans, Los Angeles, Philippines and New Zealand.
+My passion now, apart from travel, is to assist travel businesses (and all businesses actually) with their social media and helping them to get the most out of their websites.
+I run various training courses and have spoken at conferences in New Orleans, Los Angeles, Washington DC, Philadelphia, the Philippines and New Zealand.

 So, in case you were wondering, this is how it all began…

 At the age of 17 I waved goodbye to my family in the tiny town of Hastings on the East Coast of New Zealand and set off to see the world as an exchange student.
 Well to see the US, to be precise.
 Rockville, Maryland to be exact.
 Little did I know that this 1 year abroad would bite me and leave a travel bug for the rest of my days.

 Scroll down a couple of years and I embarked on a 5-year stint in London aged 19.
 Originally intending to “seek my fortune and be a nanny” I sadly didn’t achieve either.
 I was fired from my nanny job after 3 weeks (I couldn’t keep up with the cushion plumping and shag pile vacuuming) so went temping in London on the big bucks. £4.75 per hour.
 It was enough to pay a modest rent and use the rest to fritter on cheap flights to Europe where accommodation may or may not be pre-arranged.